How to Develop an Aggressive Team Man to Man Defense

 Coach Radonjic is never giving up the middle.
-Everything else is an option which can be defended by covering and switches.
+Everything else is an option that can be defended by covering and switches.
 Yes, there is an option of a direct step toward the basket but if the defender is close, this is not that possible.
-The goal is that the offense takes his first dribble towards the corner or to take a defensive dribble or pivot.
+The goal is that the offense takes his first dribble toward the corner or takes a defensive dribble or pivot.

-When defending the ball this far, the first thing that should be in players minds is that the offense can't shoot.
+When defending the ball this far, the first thing that should be in players' minds is that the offense can't shoot.
 So, the constellation is different now.
 So, the mentality, in this case, needs to be looked at like the defense has an advantage.
-Coverage in these situations are a bit different and with the good preparation are not a problem.
+Coverage in these situations is a bit different and with the good preparation is not a problem.